 On presentation, more than half of the patients with Cushing disease have a microadenoma with a diameter of less than 5 mm.
 Of these, only 10% are large enough to cause a mass effect on the cerebral tissue to affect the structure of the sellar region.
 Therefore, most cases of ACTH-secreting pituitary adenomas are found after suspicion of excess cortisol and androgen production.

 Biochemical diagnostic tests to confirm hypercortisolism include salivary and blood serum cortisol testing, 24-hour urinary-free cortisol testing, and low-dose overnight dexamethasone suppression testing.
 The late-night or midnight salivary cortisol test recently has been gaining support due to its ease of administration.
 This test measures free-circulating cortisol and has both a sensitivity and specificity of 95% to 98%.
 The urinary-free cortisol test measures the excess cortisol excreted by the kidneys into the urine.
-Results that are four times higher than normal cortisol levels are considered to be attributable to Cushing syndrome.
+Results that are three times higher than normal cortisol levels, along with another abnormal test, are considered to be attributable to Cushing syndrome.
 This test needs to be repeated three times to exclude any normal periods of hypercortisolism.
 The specificity of this test is 81%.
-The high false-positive rate can be caused by pseudo-Cushingoid states, sleep apnea, polycystic ovary syndrome, familial glucocorticoid resistance, and hyperthyroidism.
+The high false-positive rate can be caused by pseudo-Cushingoid states, which include stress, obesity, alcoholism, pregnancy, sleep apnea, polycystic ovary syndrome, familial glucocorticoid resistance, and hyperthyroidism.

-Two or more positive initial screening tests in a patient with a high pretest probability of Cushing disease confirms the biochemical diagnosis of Cushing syndrome.
+Two or more positive initial screening tests in a patient with a high pretest probability of Cushing disease confirm the biochemical diagnosis of Cushing syndrome.
 Once Cushing syndrome has been diagnosed, the first step toward finding the cause is by measuring a baseline plasma ACTH level.
 A level consistently greater than 3.3 pmol/L is classified as corticotropin-dependent.
 To differentiate Cushing disease from ectopic corticotropin syndrome, a corticotropin-releasing hormone (CRH) test is needed.
 In a patient with Cushing disease, the administered CRH stimulates the release of additional corticotropin, resulting in an elevated plasma corticotropin level.
 The sensitivity of the CRH test for detecting Cushing disease is 93% when plasma levels are measured at fifteen and thirty minutes.
 Alternatively, a high-dose 48-hour dexamethasone suppression test or pituitary magnetic resonance imaging (MRI) can be used.

 For high-dose 48-hour dexamethasone suppression testing, a plasma cortisol level above 50 nmol/L (measured 48-hours after either administration of dexamethasone 2 mg by mouth every 6 hours for 48 hours, or 48-hours after one dose of 8 mg is given) is indicative of Cushing disease.
 This test has an 8% false-negative rate.

 The most accurate test used to differentiate a pituitary adenoma from ectopic or adrenal Cushing syndrome is inferior petrosal sinus sampling.
 This invasive method measures the difference in the level of ACTH found in the inferior petrosal sinus (where the pituitary gland drains) as compared to the periphery.
 A basal central to peripheral ratio of over 3:1 when CRH is administered confirms the diagnosis of Cushing disease.
-This test is considered the gold standard in diagnosing Cushing disease because it has a sensitivity and specificity of nearly 94%, but it is rarely used in clinical practice due to its high cost, invasiveness, rare but serious complications, and required expertise to administer.
+This test is considered the gold standard in diagnosing Cushing disease because it has a sensitivity and specificity of nearly 94%.
+Still, it is rarely used in clinical practice due to its high cost, invasiveness, rare but serious complications, and required expertise to administer.

 If a primary ACTH secreting tumor is found, first-line treatment is surgical resection of the adenoma via trans-sphenoidal surgery (TSS).
 This can either be conducted via an endonasal or sublabial approach, depending on surgeon preferences.
 The probability of successful resection is higher in patients when the tumor can be identified during the initial surgery.
 Overall, remission rates after TSS are in the range of 65% to 90% for microadenomas and less than 65% for macroadenomas.
 Patients with persistent disease after initial surgery frequently undergo repeat pituitary surgery despite a lower success rate and increased risk for pituitary insufficiency.
 The most common complications of this procedure include diabetes insipidus (15%), fluid and electrolyte abnormalities (12.5%), and neurological deficits (5.6%).
 Patients over age 64 have a higher incidence of adverse outcomes.